2lian/pyzeros2/README.md

 ## ROS 2 network interoperability

+### For yourself

+This project is only compatible with ROS 2 using `RMW_IMPLEMENTATION="rmw_zenoh_cpp"`, see the docs for the RMW here: https://github.com/ros2/rmw_zenoh .

+### In this repo

-Use `pixi shell` for the Python environment and `pixi shell -e ros` for the ROS 2 Jazzy CLI environment.
+This repo gives an example of Pyzeros/ROS2 interoperability.
+Use `pixi shell` for the Python environment and `pixi shell -e ros` for the ROS 2 Jazzy environment.

-The repo defines two user-facing environments:

 - `default`: `pyzeros` and its Python dependencies
 - `ros`: ROS 2 Jazzy CLI with `rmw_zenoh_cpp`